Roger Barnard

 Delacroix

 During a visit to Paris in September, I spent an afternoon wandering among the tombs and gravestones in the Père Lachaise Cemetery.
-Montparnasse Cemetery has its fair share of celebrated names (Sartre, de Beauvoir, Baudelaire), but Père Lachaise holds a special attraction for anyone interested in French painting.
+Montparnasse Cemetery has its fair share of celebrated names (Sartre, de Beauvoir, Baudelaire, for example), but Père Lachaise holds a special attraction for anyone interested in French painting.
 I quickly fell into trainspotter mode, ticking off the names on my list of artists and writers.
-Armed with a downloadable map on my iPhone, some were easy to find (Delacroix, Géricault, Wilde, Proust), others less so: the Pissarro family grave is tucked away in a corner and Ingres is modestly placed behind other tombs.
+Armed with a downloadable map on my iPhone, some were easy to find (Delacroix, Géricault, Wilde, Proust), others less so; the Pissarro family grave is tucked away in a corner and Ingres is modestly placed behind other tombs.

-I'm not sure why I felt the need to find the graves and to read the names; perhaps it was simply a tourist's impulse to 'do the sights'.
+I'm not sure why I felt the need to find the graves and read the names; perhaps it was simply a tourist's impulse to 'do the sights'.
 As well as being a historical record, any cemetery encourages thoughts about life and death.
-But at least for me, Père Lachaise added a powerful sense of an artistic tradition.
+But at least for me, P

 0 Comments